stypak1/seach-and-sort/README.md

-# Seach and sort
+# Search and sort

-Searching and sorting in array (js)
+Search in and sort array on JavaScript

 ## Authors